LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 #### Range Aggregation

 `Range aggregation` is similar to `histogram aggregation` in that it can create buckets based on any numerical interval.
-It differs in that `range aggregation` allows you to define intervals of varying sizes so you can customize it to your use case.
+The difference is that `range aggregation` allows you to define intervals of varying sizes so you can customize it to your use case.

 For example, what if you wanted to know the number of transactions for items from varying price ranges between 0 and $50, between $50-$200, and between $200 and up?